Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Setting-up-Data-Synchronization.md

 Click on the 'Test' button to verify the credentials, and once they validate, make sure the 'Active' flag is checked and then click 'Save'.
 You have now configured the synchronization.

-You should now see a list of the plugins currently configured in your Spira instance:
+Now navigate to your Spira instance.
+Go to System Administration > Integration > Data Sychronization to see a list of the plugins currently configured (as in the example below):

 ![](img/Setting_up_Data_Synchronization_8.png)